-Yes, removing the need for a personal banker or waiting in line for hours is a major benefit for consumers but at the same time it poses a major challenge for banks.
+Yes, removing the need for a banker or waiting in line for hours is a major benefit for consumers, but at the same time it poses a major challenge for banks.
 By removing the human element, banks lose a major competitive advantage in their branding and customer retention efforts.

-With open banking empowering the move to a completely digital offering, financial institutions will now be judged purely on the strength of their products and services.
+With open banking empowering the move to a completely digital offering, any financial organisation will now be judged purely on the strength of their financial products.